drivendataorg/zamba/docs/docs/index.md

 `zamba` can be used both as a command-line tool and as a Python package.
 It is also available as a user-friendly website application, [Zamba Cloud](https://www.zambacloud.com/).

 We encourage people to share their custom models trained with Zamba.
-If you train a model and want to make it available, please add it to the [Model Zoo Wiki](https://github.com/drivendataorg/zamba/wiki) for others to be able to use!
+Please add them to the [Wiki](https://github.com/drivendataorg/zamba/wiki) for others to be able to use!

-Visit https://zamba.drivendata.org/docs/ for full documentation and tutorials.

 ## Installing `zamba`